 Soon enough Blake Jamieson will be able to call MOMA home to his art just like it was to street artist Keith Haring who used street art to bring attention to various social issues.
 Jamieson is inspired by the infamous Banksy and how he incorporates the landscape into his art, making it interactive.
 He loves Andy Warhol’s repetition and bright colors and Jackson Pollock’s predictable randomness in splatter painting.

-Every entrepreneur, artist, person with a dream, will walk away fueled with actionable insights on how to make the impossible absolutely possible.
+Every entrepreneur, artist like those that use gadgets such as the best tablet for drawing, person with a dream, will walk away fueled with actionable insights on how to make the impossible absolutely possible.
 We learn that as long as we take steps forward we end up attracting the people, opportunities and resources to turn dreams into reality.

 To check out his video series and follow his journey to get his art into MOMA in 90 days go to: http://90daystomoma.com and for behind the scenes add Blake on Snapchat.